-Earth and Space Standards Learning Progressions, Key Terms, and Crosscutting Concepts 7.E1U2.4 Construct a model that shows the cycling of matter and flow of energy in the atmosphere, hydrosphere, and geosphere.
-Concepts taught in 6.E1U1.6 All Earth processes are the result of energy flowing and matter cycling within and among the planet's systems.
+Earth and Space Standards Learning Progressions, Key Terms, and Crosscutting Concepts 7.E1U2.4 6.L2.U2.# Construct a model that shows the cycling of matter and flow of energy in the atmosphere, hydrosphere, and geosphere.
+Move to 6th Concepts taught in 6.E1U1.6 All Earth processes are the result of energy flowing and matter cycling within and among the planet's systems.
 This energy is derived from the sun and Earth's hot interior.
 The energy that flows and matter that cycles produce chemical and physical changes in Earth's materials and living organisms.
-Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function 4 7.E1U2.5 Analyze and interpret data on the distribution of fossils and rocks, continental shapes, and seafloor structures to provide evidence of the past plate motions.
-Concepts taught in 4.E1U2.6, 4.E1U2.7, 4.L4U2.11 Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geological history.
+Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns ; stability and change; cause and effect ; structure and function4 7.E1U2.5 6 Analyze and interpret data on the distribution of fossils and rocks, continental shapes, and seafloor structures to provide evidence of the past plate motions.
+Concepts taught in 4.E1U2.6 , 4.E1U2.7 , 4.L4U2.11 Construct a model to explain how the distribution of fossils and rocks, continental shapes, and seafloor structures to provide evidence of the past plate motions.
+Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geological history.
 Plate movements are responsible for most continental and ocean floor features and for the distribution of most rocks and minerals within Earth's crust.
 Maps of ancient land and water patterns, based on investigations of rocks and fossils, make clear how Earth's plates have moved great distances, collided, and spread apart.
-4 Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function4 8.E1U1.6 Develop and use a model of Earth's geological column Earth's rock strata (geological column) to communicate relative ages of rock layers and fossils.
-Note: suggested adding the use of fossils in biostratigraphy and geologic cross sections to communicate the Law of Superposition.
+Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function 8.E1U1.6 7.E1U2.7 Develop and use a model of Earth's geological column Earth's rock strata Note: suggested adding the use of fossils in biostratigraphy and geologic cross sections to communicate the Law of Superposition.
 (Reviewer